MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-links-joins.md

 ##  <a name="LeftOuterJoin"></a> LeftOuterJoin

-A `LeftOuterJoin` resembles the `InnerJoin` except that the resulting dataset set contains every record from the upper data item table, even if a record does not have a matching value in the lower data item for columns that are linked by the DataItemLink property.
+A `LeftOuterJoin` resembles the `InnerJoin` except that the resulting dataset set contains every record from the upper data item table, even if a record does not have a matching value in the lower data item for columns that are linked by the [DataItemLink Property](properties/devenv-DataItemLink-query-property.md).

 -   For each record in the upper data item, a row is added in the dataset that combines columns from the upper and lower data item.